 }

 At this sanctuary, Zeus, Hera, and Aphrodite were overlooked.
-Instead, aristocrats and slaves alike participated in secretive ceremonies, offering cryptic sacrifices to honour deities that remain, to this day, elusive to researchers.
+Instead, aristocrats and slaves alike participated in secretive ceremonies, offering cryptic sacrifices to honor deities that remain, to this day, elusive to researchers.
+Current findings suggest the Cabeirian Mysteries originated from ancient Anatolian religions, which found their way to Samothrace for reasons obscured by time.

-Current findings suggest the Kabeirian Mysteries originated from ancient Anatolian religions, which found their way to Samothrace for reasons obscured by time.
-Legend has it, the site’s aura was so powerful that any uninitiated individual who dared to enter would invite grave misfortune, some said they would be cursed for life.
-Pay a visit to Samothrace and attempt to untangle this ancient enigma.
-Perhaps you’ll be the one to decode its mysteries.
+Legend has it that the site’s aura was so overpowering that any uninitiated individual who dared to enter would invite grave misfortune – some said they would be cursed for life.
+Will you dare pay a visit to Samothrace and attempt to untangle this ancient enigma?
+Perhaps you’ll be the one to unravel its mysteries.

-War Museum of Leros
+The War Museum of Leros

 array(1) {